Webb HouseKing StreetDawleyTelford, TF4 2AATel: 01952 630500

 6-8 week checks (for babies) are held at the surgery with the GP and our baby immunisation clinic is by appointment with the nurse.

-We offer a complete family planning service including advice on contraception and emergency contraception (sometimes called the morning after pill), this is run by our Well Woman nurse by appointment only.
+We offer a complete family planning service including advice on contraception; this is run by our Well Woman nurse by appointment only.

 These are available for Insurance HGV and pre-employment purposes.
 A fee is charged based on the recommended published sale from the BMA.
 Please ask at reception.